Mental Health Act 1983: History

 The Lunacy Act 1845 (8 & 9 Vict. c.
 100) and the County Asylums Act 1845 (8 & 9 Vict. c.
 100) together gave mental hospitals or "asylums" the authority to detain "lunatics, idiots and persons of unsound mind".
 Each county was compelled to provide an asylum for "pauper lunatics", who were removed from workhouses into the aforementioned asylums.
 The Lunacy Commission was established to monitor asylums, their admissions, treatments and discharges.

 Both these acts were repealed by the Lunacy Act 1890 (53 & 54 Vict. c.
 5).
 This introduced "reception orders", authorising detention in asylums.
 These orders had to be made by a specialised Justice of the Peace and lasted one year.
 Thereafter, detention could be renewed at regular intervals by submission of a medical report to the Lunacy Commission.
 The Mental Deficiency Act 1913 (3 & 4 Geo.
 5. c.
 28) renamed the Lunacy Commission the "Board of Control" and increased the scope of its powers.
 The functions of the Board of Control were subsequently altered by the Mental Treatment Act 1930 (20 & 21 Geo.
 5. c.
 23) and the National Health Service Act 1946 (9 & 10 Geo.
 6. c.
 81).

-The Lunacy Act 1890 was repealed following World War II by the Mental Health Act 1959 (7 & 8 Eliz.
+The 1890 act was repealed following World War II by the Mental Health Act 1959 (7 & 8 Eliz.
 2. c.
 72), which abolished the Board of Control, and aimed to provide informal treatment for the majority of people with mental disorders, whilst providing a legal framework so that people could, if necessary, be detained in a hospital against their will.
 It also aimed to make local councils responsible for the care of mentally disordered people who did not require hospital admission.

-However, like its predecessors, the 1959 Act did not provide clarity as to whether a legal order to detain a mentally disordered person in a hospital also empowered the hospital to impose medical treatment against the person's wishes.
+However, like its predecessors, the 1959 act did not provide clarity as to whether a legal order to detain a mentally disordered person in a hospital also empowered the hospital to impose medical treatment against the person's wishes.
 It had become clear by the 1970s that a specific legal framework for medical treatments such as psychiatric medications, electroconvulsive therapy and psychosurgery was needed in order to balance the rights of detained persons with society as a whole.

-The Mental Health Act 1983 was formally approved by the monarch on 9 May 1983 and came into effect on 30 September that year.
+The act was formally approved by the monarch on 9 May 1983 and came into effect on 30 September that year.
 It has been amended many times: notably in 1995, 2001 (via remedial order, issued on the grounds of incompatibility with the European Convention on Human Rights under the Human Rights Act 1998 section 4), 2007 and 2017 via the Policing and Crime Act 2017.

-Overview
+Provisions

 The act is divided into eleven "parts" (one repealed):